wds15/baad/README.md

-# Source for "Bayesian aggregation of average data: An Application in Drug Developement"
+# Source for "Bayesian aggregation of average data: An application in drug developement"

 Date: 13th May 2020

 This repository includes updated R and Stan source files used to generate the main outputs in our paper on Bayesian aggregation of average data.
-The updated codes ensure that the source runs with the current RStan 2.19 release.
+The updated codes ensure that the source runs with the RStan 2.19 release.

 The code is distributed under the BSD-3 license, see LICENSE.